 Here are our 5 Reasons to stay at the Hyatt Regency Orlando International Airport before a Disney Cruise

 1 – No Transfer Time To A Hotel After A Long Flight

-After an eight hour plus flight with young children we wanted to make everything as easy as possible.
+After an eight-hour-plus flight with young children, we wanted to make everything as easy as possible.
 By staying at the Hyatt Regency Orlando we knew we would have no transfer time to a hotel.
 As soon as we were through immigration, we knew we were soon going to be able to make the kids comfortable.
-There were plenty of food options available in the airport.
+There were plenty of food options available at the airport.
 This means they were fed and ready for bed without the added stress of another transfer on travel day.

 3 – Earlier Transfer Time To Your Ship